Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-As stated in the introduction, we will prove the results of this paper by reducing the families $F_k(S)$, $k>0$, to a collection of colored graphs.
-In detail, given an isotopy $f_t:S\to S$, $t\in[0,1]$ in $F_k(S)$, we will define a graph which represents the bifurcation diagram of periodic orbits along this isotopy, and color the said graph using Theorem \ref{indexinvariance}.
-To this end, we first study the dependence of the admissible bifurcations on $d$, the dimension of $S$ - in detail, we will consider how $d$ and the Orbit Index constrain the bifurcations a periodic orbit can undergo.
-To begin, we first introduce the following notation: given a periodic orbit of type $0$ with Orbit Index $i$ that splits along a $C^3$-- isotopy $f_t:S\to S$, $t\in(0,1)$ into $k\in\mathbb{N}$ distinct orbits of indices $i_1,...,i_k$, we denote this transition by $i\to (i_1,...,i_k)$.
-By Theorem \ref{indexinvariance}, we know $i=\sum_{j=0}^k i_j$.
-With this notation in mind, we prove: \begin{lemma} Assume $x\in S$ is periodic for $f_{t_0}$, $t_0\in(0,1)$, and that $\phi(x)=0$.
-Then, for all dimensions $d$, $x$ cannot split in a period-doubling bifurcation of the type $0\to(0,0)$. \end{lemma} \begin{proof} Assume $x$ has a minimal period $n$, and recall that $\phi(x)=0$ when $\sigma^-$, the number of multipliers of the differential $D_{f_{t_0}}(x)$ in $(-\infty,-1)$, is odd.
+Moving on, we will study the question of how much $F_k(S)$ fills up $F_j(S)$, $0<k<j$, by thinking of the bifurcation diagrams of type $0$ orbits as a collection of graphs.
+To this end, we will first study the dependence of the admissible bifurcations on $d$, the dimension of $S$ - more precisely, we will consider how $d$ and the Mallet-Yorke Index constrain the bifurcations a type $0$ periodic orbit can undergo.
+To begin, we first introduce the following notation: consider a $C^1$ one-parameter family $f_t:S\to S$, $t\in(0,1)$ with a periodic orbit $x$ of type $0$ whose Mallet-Yorke Index is $i$.
+Assume, for simplicity, that $x$ persists as a type $0$ orbit for $f_t,t\in(0,t_1)$ and that at $t_1<1$ it bifurcates and splits into $k\in\mathbb{N}$ distinct type $0$ orbits of Mallet-Yorke Indices $i_1,...,i_k$ for $f_t$, $t\in(t_1,1)$.
+For simplicity, we denote this transition by $i\to (i_1,...,i_k)$.
+By Theorem \ref{indexinvariance}, we already know $i=\sum_{j=1}^k i_j$.
+So, we prove: \begin{lemma} Assume $x\in S$ is type $0$ periodic orbit for $f_{t_0}$, $t_0\in(0,1)$, and $\phi(x)=0$.
+Then, for all dimensions $d$, $x$ cannot split in a period-doubling bifurcation of the type $0\to(0,0)$ as we vary $t$ towards $1$. \end{lemma} \begin{proof} Assume $x$ has a minimal period $n$ and recall that $\phi(x)=0$ when $\sigma^-$, the number of multipliers of the differential $D_{f_{t_0}}(x)$ in $(-\infty,-1)$ is odd.
 Now, assume $x$ undergoes a period-doubling bifurcation at some $t_1>t_0$, where $x$ splits to $x'$ and $x''$ s.t. the period is doubled at, say, $x''$.
-We will prove the lemma by counting the eigenvalues of $D_{f^{2n}_t}(x'')$ in $(-\infty,-1)$ and showing it is even - this will imply the Orbit Index of $x''$ is non-zero, thus by Theorem \ref{indexinvariance} the Orbit Index of $x$ and $x'$ cannot both be $0$.
+We will prove the lemma by counting the eigenvalues of $D_{f^{2n}_t}(x'')$, $t>t_1$, in $(-\infty,-1)$ and showing it is even - this will imply the Mallet-Yorke Index of $x''$ is non-zero, thus by Theorem \ref{indexinvariance} the Mallet-Yorke Index of $x$ and $x'$ cannot both be $0$.